BuildForSDG/Team-115-Frontend/README.md

 ## Usage
 ### App Url:
-Step 1: Goto the app url
-**To learn about technology, how it is changing the secular and the business world, it's advantages and more** Visit the website and go to the blog section.
+- **To learn about technology, how it is changing the secular and the business world, it's advantages and more <br>
+Visit the website and go to the blog section.
-**To find software solutions tailored for your business area** Access the web interface and use the available search tools **For technical assistance**
+- **To find software solutions tailored for your business area <br>
+Access the web interface and use the available search tools
+- **For technical assistance <br>
 Fill the contact form

 ## Authors             Github                Role